We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 Reducing Greenhouse Gas Emissions

-Reduction of GHG emissions by introducing the cogeneration system
+Reduction of GHG emissions by utilizing waste heat from compressors

 The Taiyo Yuden Group has been installing solar panels as part of our efforts to combat global warming.
-After establishing the group’s first power-generating sute, Hongo Photovoltaic Power Plant in 2013, others have been built as well, and there are currently 10 powergenerating sites in Japan and overseas.
+After establishing the group’s first power-generating sute, Hongo Photovoltaic Power Plant in FY2013, others have been built as well, and there are currently 13 powergenerating sites in Japan and overseas.

 Reduction in Waste Generation

-Reduction of waste by changing the surface treatment method
+Reduction of wastewater by changing the production method

 Reducing Water Use

-The amount of water used was reduced by 37,200 t per year.
+The amount of water used was reduced by 64,332 tons per year.

 Biodiversity action case